hdShang/arxiv-daily/docs/cs-CV/2025-08-30/papers/250900371v1-two-causes-not-one-rethinking-omission-and-fabrication-hallucination.md

 ---
 layout: default
-title: Two Causes, Not One: Rethinking Omission and Fabrication Hallucinations in MLLMs
+title: "Two Causes, Not One: Rethinking Omission and Fabrication Hallucinations in MLLMs"
 ---

 # Two Causes, Not One: Rethinking Omission and Fabrication Hallucinations in MLLMs